akozhemiakin/finchrich/README.md

 [![Build Status](https://travis-ci.org/akozhemiakin/finchrich.svg?branch=master)](https://travis-ci.org/akozhemiakin/finchrich)

-This tiny project is a sort of experimental toolset which aims to allow developers use finch more efficiently and with less boilerplate.
+This tiny project is a sort of experimental toolset which aims to allow developers use [Finch][finch] more efficiently and with less boilerplate.

-For now it offers only one thing to simplify your life with finch: controllers implemented without any kind of runtime reflection.
+For now it offers only one thing to simplify your life with Finch: controllers implemented without any kind of runtime reflection.